SND-Labs/TeXR-RV1/README.md

-## Description and GPIO connections (useful for Creating Custom Firmwares):
+## Description & GPIO connections (useful for Creating Custom Firmwares):

 1. Description:
      > The Display is the SH1106 1.3 inches OLED display